monipek/Tuchow_Pollution_Analysis/README.md

 A few years ago, I was surprised to learn that Tuchów, a town of less than 7,000 people, ranked among Europe's top 30 most polluted cities in Europe.
 Since the smog was always a local joke, I wanted to see if the data supported the claims, how pollution had evolved, and how Tuchów compared to larger and similarly sized cities.
 PM10, a key component of smog, served as my primary metric due to its direct link to respiratory health risks.

 ## Analysis
 The first graph (Figure 1) tracks Tuchów's PM10 levels over the decade, revealing a clear downward trend, from around 56 μg/m³ in 2010 to 31 μg/m³ in 2020.
-While this improvement is significant, early concentrations were significantly high, nearly triple the WHO's recommended annual limit (20 μg/m³).
+While this improvement is significant, early concentrations were significantly high, nearly triple the WHO's recommended annual limit of 20 μg/m³.

 <div align="center">